Citigroup Inc. Has $78,000 Stock Position in Ituran Location and Control Ltd. (NASDAQ:ITRN)

-Citigroup Inc. lowered its stake in Ituran Location and Control Ltd. (NASDAQ:ITRN) by 30.6% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+Citigroup Inc. lessened its holdings in shares of Ituran Location and Control Ltd. (NASDAQ:ITRN) by 30.6% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 3,068 shares of the industrial products company’s stock after selling 1,353 shares during the quarter.
-Citigroup Inc.’s holdings in Ituran Location and Control were worth $78,000 as of its most recent SEC filing.
+Citigroup Inc.’s holdings in Ituran Location and Control were worth $78,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in the stock.
-O Shaughnessy Asset Management LLC acquired a new stake in shares of Ituran Location and Control in the third quarter valued at about $132,000.
-Rice Hall James & Associates LLC increased its position in shares of Ituran Location and Control by 5.4% in the third quarter.
-Rice Hall James & Associates LLC now owns 371,243 shares of the industrial products company’s stock valued at $9,426,000 after acquiring an additional 18,937 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also made changes to their positions in the business.
+Ibex Investors LLC increased its position in Ituran Location and Control by 16.8% during the third quarter.
+Ibex Investors LLC now owns 969,896 shares of the industrial products company’s stock worth $24,626,000 after buying an additional 139,645 shares during the last quarter.
 BlackRock Inc. increased its position in Ituran Location and Control by 1.7% during the third quarter.
 BlackRock Inc. now owns 494,190 shares of the industrial products company’s stock worth $12,547,000 after buying an additional 8,328 shares during the last quarter.
-Russell Investments Group Ltd. increased its position in Ituran Location and Control by 37.9% during the third quarter.
-Russell Investments Group Ltd. now owns 3,521 shares of the industrial products company’s stock worth $88,000 after buying an additional 967 shares during the last quarter.
-Finally, Ibex Investors LLC increased its position in Ituran Location and Control by 16.8% during the third quarter.
-Ibex Investors LLC now owns 969,896 shares of the industrial products company’s stock worth $24,626,000 after buying an additional 139,645 shares during the last quarter.
-60.03% of the stock is currently owned by institutional investors and hedge funds.
+State Street Corp increased its position in Ituran Location and Control by 167.4% during the second quarter.
+State Street Corp now owns 387,729 shares of the industrial products company’s stock worth $10,613,000 after buying an additional 242,725 shares during the last quarter.
+Rice Hall James & Associates LLC increased its position in Ituran Location and Control by 5.4% during the third quarter.
+Rice Hall James & Associates LLC now owns 371,243 shares of the industrial products company’s stock worth $9,426,000 after buying an additional 18,937 shares during the last quarter.
+Finally, Meitav Dash Investments Ltd. increased its position in Ituran Location and Control by 162.3% during the third quarter.
+Meitav Dash Investments Ltd. now owns 169,435 shares of the industrial products company’s stock worth $4,317,000 after buying an additional 104,832 shares during the last quarter.
+60.03% of the stock is currently owned by hedge funds and other institutional investors.

 Separately, Zacks Investment Research downgraded Ituran Location and Control from a “buy” rating to a “hold” rating in a research report on Thursday, January 20th.